 Any MSA List 1A, 1B or 1C tyre is permitted.
 Diameter, width and aspect ratio are free.

-There are six rounds in the 2019 season.
+There are six rounds in the 2020 season - click here for the full calendar.
 Competitors may also wish to consider running in the 750 Motor Club's longer Club Enduro race series as well, which now runs the same power to weight classes as Roadsports.